-Isn’t it sure nice to sit down and eat a nice hot meal after a long hike and setting up camp.
+Making Your Own Camping Meals?
+Because isn’t it sure nice to sit down and eat a nice hot meal after a long hike and setting up camp.
 I know I enjoy it, but you know what I don’t like?
 The price for one.
 Mountain House meals easily fall into the seven dollar per package range.
 The price of some good meal’s at restaurants.
 Which wouldn’t be too bad for a gourmet meal.
-But is not a gourmet meal its slop.
+But is not a gourmet meal, its slop.
 The food is full if terrible ingredients, fillers, gmo/ roundup sprayed, poor quality food and food that I would prefer not to eat.

 I’ve been following the paleo lifestyle for about a year.
 At first this proved to make camping trips a bit of an issue.
 Before I could simply run into a sporting goods store and grab a couple and freeze-dried meals.
 Even though it was pricey I didn’t really know any other options.
-After starting Paleo I wasn’t sure.
-I read the back of all the packages and the ingredients and nutritional facts frightened me. obviously I could not have anything from the store but what else was there.
+After starting Paleo I needed new option.
+I had to start Making Your Own Camping Meals.
+I read the back of all the packages and the ingredients and nutritional facts frightened me.
+Obviously I could not have anything from the store but what else was there.
 I found a few resources on the internet.
 My favorite find was The Backpacking Chef where I learned how to dehydrate ground beef.
-The guy that runs the site there shows how to make your own dehydrated meals for camping.
+Learning that I began making my own camping meals.

 The success of my first meal was followed by utter failure however.
 Following directions I found on Youtube to dehydrate scrambled eggs I tried that and took it out on a trip.
 The process for the eggs were to scramble with very little to no oil.
 Then dehydrate to brittle.
 I followed this and like before added them to boiling water for 15 minutes.
 After that time I tried them. they went from brittle to rubbery.
 And the flavor was…off.
 I let the eggs continue re-hydrating for about an hour more.
 At that time they were still rubbery and tasted abominable.
 I could not even try to force them down.
-Moral bring fresh eggs they can last days (if not weeks) without refrigeration or buy real egg powder.
-In my experience though once dehydrated never use eggs as a main item. adding to something fine but you can’t scramble egg powder.
+I decided to just bring fresh eggs they can last days (if not weeks) without refrigeration or buy real egg powder.
+In my experience though once dehydrated never use eggs as a main item.
+Adding them to something is fine but you can’t scramble egg powder.

 Following that I have taken homemade jerky and biltong on trips.
 This can be used as snacks for sure but with a little effort can make a full meal.
 One example is to take your jerky and cut it up and add it to boiling water.
-Its going to need to be in there a while.
+It’s going to need to be in there a while.
 Add to your boiling water one to two bullion cubes.
 They are so small and light and add so much flavor I always carry one or two in my packs.
 Next add an assortment of dehydrated veggies to the broth.
-Bring the broth down to a simmer and cover. once the meat is soft and the vegetables have hydrated you can eat.
+Bring the broth down to a simmer and cover.
+Once the meat is soft and the vegetables have hydrated you can eat.
 The weight on this is tiny and the nutritional profile will be way higher than anything you can find in a can of soup.

 The new addition of using foil packs for certain meats in stores, i.e Tuna, chicken and spam, makes them viable options for taking on camping trips.
 If lazy they can be eaten straight from the package.
-They can be used in place of jerky for the soup recipe.
+Foil packs can be used in place of jerky for the soup recipe.
 If you brought a cooking oil you can fry them.
 Fried spam is definitely the way to go.
 If you brought any veggies you can re-hydrated them and add them for a stir fry.

 Another new technique I’ve been trying is bringing frozen foods.
-The trick on this is to plan what you’re going to eat one the first day in and preferably earlier. freeze it solid for at least overnight. right before you leave take it out and wrap it up food.
+The trick on this is to plan what you’re going to eat one the first day in and preferably earlier.
+Freeze it solid for at least overnight.
+Right before you leave take it out and wrap it up good.
 Use a combination of plastic, aluminum foil, then wrap it in a spare shirt or wool socks.
 I tried this with hamburger patties once and when I went to cook them they had just thawed out and were ready to be cooked.
 This is a great option for breakfast and lunch meals on day hikes or the first day of a camping trip.
 I would never use this for longer than a day though unless your winter camping in temps under 32 degrees.
 Also a word of caution do not try this If you will be camping or hiking in known bear country.
 The smell of the thawing raw meat could bring unwanted attention.

 Lastly in my priorities would be trail mix type foods.
 Steve’s Original sales some Paleo trail mix.
 I have not yet tried anything from his site and cannot speak for taste.
 Making your own though is super easy.
 I would choose to dehydrate some berries, probably blueberries and your favorite fruit and add to a mixture of nuts and jerky.
 You could dehydrate just fruit and take that.
 I’ve done apples, berries and bananas before all at a fraction of the store-bought cost and without any added sugars.
 I tend to stay away from this mostly because they are very snack prone.
 You just kinda munch away without thinking and eat all of it.
 For that reason I try to focus on building meals to keep me full and reduce snack items.